 What are the benefits of Equine Shiatsu?

-This ancient form of Japanese Massage Therapy uses acupressure, joint manipulation, fascial work and stretching techniques help to the horse to re-balance and find a place of ease.
+This traditional form of Japanese hands-on bodywork uses acupressure, joint manipulation, fascial work and stretching techniques help to the horse to re-balance and find a place of ease.
 It is a completely non-invasive, gentle and effective therapy, and the horse normally finds Shiatsu deeply relaxing.

 Stress and how it is at the root of most issues